 I tell you the truth, unless a kernel of wheat is planted in the soil and dies, it remains alone.
 But its death will produce many new kernels—a plentiful harvest of new lives.
 Those who love their life in this world will lose it.
 Those who care nothing for their life in this world will keep it for eternity.
 Anyone who wants to serve me must follow me, because my servants must be where I am.
 And the Father will honor anyone who serves me. —John 12:24-26

 THE KEY TO OUR FREEDOM

 Jesus has demonstrated through the Gospels that He will meet all of our needs—spirit, soul, and body.
-The KEY to our freedom is surrendering our lives to Christ – making Jesus the Lord of our lives.
+The KEY to our freedom is surrendering our lives to Christ and making Jesus the Lord of our lives.
 We accept His authority over our lives when we embrace the Gospel truth.
-That Gospel truth is fully revealed and explained through the Apostle Paul’s New Testament letters to us.
+The Gospel truth is fully explained through the Apostle Paul’s New Testament letters to us.

 Jesus said to the people who believed in him, “You are truly my disciples if you remain faithful to my teachings.
 And you will know the truth, and the truth will set you free.
 So if the Son sets you free, you are truly free.” —John 8:31-32,36 NLT